You know, I don't believe this, but I do believe it because I saw it.

 Now, up until this case, Hispanics were always lumped in with African Americans and other people of color as a minority.

-But since this case happened, and since there is an African American young man that has been killed by an Hispanic, well, we can't have that.
+But since this case happened, and since there is an African-American young man that has been killed by an Hispanic, well, we can't have that.

-The Hispanic has to be white because the media wants to make this a racial event in America that, in their view, is a microcosm of what this country's really all about, and that is that black people are killed just for being black.
+The Hispanic has to be white because the media wants to make this a racial event in America that, in their view, is a microcosm of what this country is really all about.

-Even to this day, that's the only reason that they're in jail, because they're black.
+Even to this day, that's the only reason that they're in jail because they're black.

 And the only reason because they're killed is because they're black.